 This Water Supply System Management Plan (WSSMP) has been prepared as required under Rhode Island General Laws 46-15.3, as amended and titled "The Water Supply System Management Planning Act" (Act).
 The legislative authority to effectuate the goals and policies of this Act has been conferred to the Rhode Island Water Resources Board (RIWRB).
-To this end, the RIWRB has promulgated the Rules and Regulations for Water Supply System Management Planning, last revised in October 2002, as amended to implement the provisions of the Act.
+To this end, the RIWRB has promulgated the Rules and Regulations for Water Supply System Management Planning (490 RICR-00-00-2) and the Water Use and Efficiency Rule for Major Public Water Suppliers (490-RICR-00-00-1).

 Under this legislation, the Quonset Development Corporation (QDC), as a water purveyor supplying over 50 million gallons of water per year, is responsible for the preparation and adoption of a WSSMP.
 It is also required that the QDC update this WSSMP periodically, every five years, or as otherwise stipulated in the Regulations.
-This is the 2021 update of the current WSSMP approved by the RIWRB on September 18, 2015.
+This is the 2021 update of the current WSSMP approved by the RIWRB on December 16, 2022.